 It takes courage to dismantle a system.
 First one has to admit to the inconvenient reality of what is going on – that it is no longer ‘fit for purpose’.
 Then it might be that there is no obvious alternative solution: so it takes more courage to remove what clearly isn’t working and to start afresh.

-What if it is discovered that nearly 75% of widgets leaving the factory are in fact defective?
+What if it is discovered that nearly 75% of widgets leaving the factory are defective?
 There are several choices: to stop production right away and to fix the problem; continue production and hope that enough customers will be accepting of it, whilst maybe at the same time try to free up some resources to solve the problem; turn a blind eye as the widget is a one-off purchase and you don’t need customer loyalty anyhow.

 In 2021, a survey of 15,000 students within the 19 higher education institutions (HEIs) in Scotland revealed that nearly 75% were struggling with mental and emotional wellbeing.
 It is the same principle as the defective widget leaving the factory.
 Despite decades of research and recommendations, this latest quantitative evidence proves the response has just been to create more systems by way of sticking plasters for an inadequate production process in order to keep it running, instead of creating radical new solutions for the manufacturing design.